 The Company believes in conducting itself in ways that seek to deliver maximum sustainable value to its shareholders.
 Best practices are promoted as a means to build an excellent business for its shareholders and the Company is accountable to shareholders for its performance.
 Prompt fulfilment of statutory reporting requirements is but one way to maintain shareholders' confidence and trust in the capability and integrity of the Company.

 Risk Management and Internal Controls

 The Board is responsible for the governance of risk.
 The Board should ensure that Management maintains a sound system of risk management and internal controls to safeguard shareholders' interests and the company's assets, and should determine the nature and extent of the significant risks which the Board is willing to take in achieving its strategic objectives.

-The Company has in place an adequate and effective system of internal controls addressing material financial, operational, compliance and information technology risks to safeguard shareholders' interests and the Group's assets.
+The Company has in place an adequate and effective system of risk management and internal controls addressing material financial, operational, compliance and information technology (IT) risks to safeguard shareholders' interests and the Group's assets.